Unified Description of Spin-Lattice Coupling and Thermodynamics in the Pyrochlore Heisenberg Antiferromagnet

-{\it Thermodynamic properties in the 1/2-plateau phase.} Figures~\ref{Fig3}(a)--\ref{Fig3}(c) show the calculated temperature dependence of magnetization, thermal expansion, and specific heat for various $\eta$ values with $b = 0.2$ at $h/J = 3.7$.
-Figure~\ref{Fig3}(d) presents the corresponding phase diagram as a function of temperature and $\eta$.
+{\it Thermodynamic properties in the 1/2-plateau phase}---Figures~\ref{Fig3}(a)--\ref{Fig3}(c) show the calculated temperature dependence of magnetization, thermal expansion, and specific heat for various $\eta$ values with $b = 0.2$ at $h/J = 3.7$.
+Figure~\ref{Fig3}(d) shows the corresponding phase diagram as a function of temperature and $\eta$.
 In the BP limit ($\eta = 0$), the specific heat exhibits a broad peak at $T^{*}/J \approx 0.26$, indicating a crossover from the paramagnetic state to the spin-liquid plateau state, as reported in Refs.~\cite{2010_Sha, 2021_Aoy}.
-Below the crossover temperature $T^{*}$, each tetrahedron adopts a 3-up--1-down configuration with local $T_{2}$ symmetry, while macroscopic degeneracy persists across the entire system.
-As $\eta$ increases, $T^{*}$ gradually decreases, and another sharp specific-heat peak emerges at a lower temperature $T_{\rm p}$ for $\eta \approx 0.3$, signaling a first-order transition to a 3-up--1-down LRO state.
+Below the crossover temperature $T^{*}$, each tetrahedron adopts a three-up--one-down configuration with local $T_{2}$ symmetry, while macroscopic degeneracy persists across the entire system.
+As $\eta$ increases, $T^{*}$ gradually decreases, and another sharp specific-heat peak emerges at a lower temperature $T_{\rm p}$ for $\eta \approx 0.3$, signaling a first-order transition to a three-up--one-down LRO state.
 The transition temperature $T_{\rm p}$ increases with increasing $\eta$ and eventually converges with $T^{*}$ for $\eta \approx 0.6$.
 Then, $T_{\rm p}$ gradually decreases as $\eta$ further increases, resulting in $T_{\rm p}/J \approx 0.14$ in the SP limit ($\eta = 1$), consistent with Ref.~\cite{2021_Aoy}.